OmkarChitragar/M2-EmbSyS/README.md

     switches on/off the water pump and also displays the water level.
 The water level sensor in this prototype project is replaced with two on/off switches.
 *  To read the water level of the overhead water tank there are two reed sensors, one for low level (L) and the other for high level (H).
 A magnetic float switch that activates two reed sensors so that the magnetic float travels from low level (L) to high level (H) and vice-versa according to water level in the water tank.
-If the L reed sensor triggers its microcontroller input, the water pump is activated with indicator LED lights up.
+If the L reed sensor triggers its microcontroller input, the water pump is activated with indicator LED on.
 When H level is reached, ie the H reed sensor triggers its microcontroller input, water pump is deactivated with indicator LED off.
 Water pump is reactivated only when water drops back to L level.

 ![Screenshot (256)](https://user-images.githubusercontent.com/42509490/156889253-3e715b80-4885-4445-9ca1-6a24c87a6dd9.png)